Writing a business plan helps you:

 - Use the same format as for the historical information, to make comparison easier.

 - Clearly state the assumptions behind the forecasts.
-These should tie in with statements in the rest of the plan.
-For example, if the plan states that the market is becoming more competitive, profit margins should probably be falling.
+These should tie in with what you say in the rest of the plan.
+For example, if the plan says that the market is becoming more competitive, profit margins should probably be falling.

 - Be realistic about forecasts in new markets.
 For example, how much resource can you devote to selling, what success rate can you expect and how long will it take to convince new customers?